TaitoUnited/taito-cli/www/README.md

 #### Uniform conventions

-Maintain good and uniform conventions by providing reusable project templates.
-Customize your workflows with custom plugins, if necessary.
+Maintain good and uniform conventions by providing reusable infrastructure and project templates.
+Customize your workflows with custom Taito CLI plugins, if necessary.